ucfcdl/Running-Canvas-LMS-Locally/README.md

 ```

-## Start Docker/Canvas on instance startup
+## Start Docker/Canvas on instance boot

 When the server restarts, you will need to start the docker containers.
-You can do this by creating a systemd service that starts the compose app.
-This will start both the Canvas LMS and the RCE API.
+You can do this automatically on boot by creating a systemd service that starts the compose app.
+This will start both the Canvas LMS and the RCE API containers.

 ```sh
 sudo tee /etc/systemd/system/docker-compose-app.service << 'EOF'